What Exactly Is Food Poisoning?

 This article is the first of a two-part series of articles concerning food poisoning.
-Part I covers the various types of common food poisoning, how food becomes contaminated, and food that is most susceptible for food poisoning.
-Part II covers the best practices for preventing food poisoning.
+Part I covers the various types of common food poisoning, how food becomes contaminated, and food that is most susceptible to food poisoning.
+Part II includes the best practices for preventing food poisoning.

-The three types of food poisoning are intoxicants, infections, and food contamination.
-The are explained below:
+The three types of food poisoning are infections, intoxicants, and food contamination, which are explained below:

 Food infection happens when you eat foods containing harmful microorganisms.
 Salmonella and E. coli are the most common types of foodborne infections.
 You may mistake a foodborne infection for the GI flu or vice versa.
 Symptoms of food infection poisoning are fever, headache, nausea, vomiting, diarrhea, abdominal pain or distress, and prostration.
 Figuring out that you are suffering from food infection is tricky as you’ll get sick only around 6 to 24 hours after eating infected food.

 Food infection microorganisms thrive in moist environments and protein foods.
-Therefore, shellfish and meat products are most likely to be subject to food infection as they tend to be moist and are also protein foods.
-Also, infected food normally look fine, doesn’t smell and tastes fine.
+Therefore, shellfish and meat products are most likely to be subject to food infection as they tend to be damp and are also protein foods.
+Also, infected food usually looks okay and smells, and it tastes normal.
 So, other than lab tests, there is nothing you can do to find out if food is infected.

-FoodBorne Intoxication happens when bacteria under favorable conditions for growth produces certain toxic substances which causes food poisoning.
-It takes approximately eight hours for staphylococci toxins to multiply to the point where food intoxication occurs.
+FoodBorne Intoxication happens when harmful bacteria grow when certain conditions are met.
+It takes approximately eight hours for staphyl wococci toxins to multiply to the point where food intoxication occurs.
 The defense against this bacteria is the proper handling of food and sanitation as staphylococcus infection, can’t be removed by cooking.
 Foodborne intoxication symptoms occur around two to four hours after eating intoxicated food.
 The symptoms of foodborne intoxication poisoning are dysentery, weakness with little or no fever, and vomiting.

 The improper handling of food and poor sanitation are the main reasons for staphylococci intoxication.
 For example, when not refrigerated, staphylococci multiplies in ham.
-Also, infected staphylococcal food is caused by boils, pimples, infected cuts and the bodily discharge of food preparers.
+Also, infected staphylococcal food is caused by boils, pimples, infected cuts, and bodily discharge from kitchen workers.

-A rare, but deadly (18% of people die from eating botulism-tainted food) form of food intoxication is botulism.
+A rare but deadly form of food intoxication is botulism.
 The improper canning of low acidic foods is the most frequent cause of botulism intoxication.
-However, cases of botulism have also occurred with home canned meats, smoked fish and even potpies.
-The symptoms of botulism infection are at first headaches, dizziness, and weakness and it can eventually lead to heart failure or respiratory failure.
+However, cases of botulism have also occurred with home canned meats, smoked fish, and even potpies.
+The symptoms of botulism infection are at first headaches, dizziness, and weakness, and it can eventually lead to heart failure or respiratory failure.

-Poisons that naturally occur in plants or animals are considered natural poisons.
-An extreme example of this is the Japanese puffer fish which if it is not properly prepared this fish is a lethal poison.
+Poisons that naturally occur in plants or animals are considered natural toxins.
+An extreme example of this is the Japanese pufferfish, which, when not prepared properly, is a deadly poison.

 Food poisons also happen through either intentional or accidental food contamination.
-Most likely this happens through the shoddy processing, harvesting or storing food.
+Most likely, this occurs through shoddy processing, harvesting, or storing food.
 For example, food may be contaminated by insecticides or cleaning supplies.
 Also, food contamination can even happen by using cadmium plated or galvanized pitchers or cans.